astarrr/gcal-calendar-event-cli/README.md

 # Google Calendar CLI

-Google Calendar CLI command-line tool which allows you to create Google Calendar events in natural language.
+Google Calendar event CLI is command-line tool which allows you to create Google Calendar events in natural language from your CLI.

 ### Tech